The Perfect Travel Luggage and Accessories from Eagle Creek Luggage

-As a perpetual traveler with no permanent home I live out of a suitcase, so I’m constantly searching for the perfect luggage and accessories.
-I began blogging and traveling for a living more than seven years ago at age 54.
-Initially, I chose an Eagle Creek wheeled backpack that had a zip-off day pack, but as I got older, I could no longer carry everything on my back; my laptop and camera equipment and accessories alone weigh 25 pounds!
+During the eight years when I was a perpetual traveler with no permanent home I lived out of a suitcase.
+As a result, I was constantly searching for the perfect luggage and accessories.
+When I first began blogging and traveling for a living in 2007, I chose an Eagle Creek wheeled backpack that had a zip-off day pack, but as I got older, I could no longer carry everything on my back; at the time, my laptop, camera equipment, and accessories alone weighed 25 pounds!
 A few years ago I sent Eagle Creek the zip-off day pack from this case for repair.
 It had been used hard – thrown atop chicken buses in Latin America, endured sweaty hikes in the hills of Southeast Asia, used as a pillow on trains in India – and the zipper finally broke after years of abuse.
 Yet Eagle Creek never blanched at repairing it – for FREE!

 Eagle Creek 25" Tarmac AWD, ready to roll